 We don’t give our toddler too many toys; we much prefer that he has a few that he really likes and not clutter him with too many options.
 And even the ones we assume he’ll love aren’t hits with him; for instance, I bought him a toy phone thinking he’d love pressing the buttons and pretend like he was talking on the phone.
 But other than a few times when he’s held the phone to his ear (at my insistence), the phone sits on the floor waiting to be played with.

-That said, there are quite a few toys that he’ll easily devour.
-And while anything can be considered a toy, from craft materials to household items (colander, anyone?), I wanted to list the more standard toys that have kept him happily occupied (pictures and reviews below the list):
+That said, he’ll easily devour several toys.
+And while anything can be considered a toy, from craft materials to household items, I wanted to list the more standard toys that have kept him happily occupied (pictures and reviews below the list).

 - Magnetic letter and number links

 - Bowling set

 - Art easel desk